ccollum-lang/LifewayCodeAssessment/README.md

 ## Table of Contents:
 * Prompt
+* My Approach
-* How to Install and Run the Project
+* How to Use the Project

 ### Prompt
 1. Create a REST service with a single endpoint that accepts a json message with two